Commutator width in the first Grigorchuk group: The first Grigorchuk Group

 \subsection{Product of 3 commutators}

-We will prove that every element $g\in G'$ is a product of three commutators by proving that all succeeding sequences $(g_k,\gamma_k)$ as defined after Proposition~\ref{pro:existsNextPair} loop after finitely many steps.
+We will prove that every element $g\in G'$ is a product of three commutators by proving that all succeeding sequences $(g_k,\gamma_k)$ as defined in Definition~\ref{def:succedingPair} become periodic after finitely many steps.
 For this purpose remember the map $p_x\colon g \mapsto (g\at{2})^x g\at{1}$ from the proof of Proposition~\ref{pro:existsNextPair}.
 We will show that for each $g\in G'$ the sequence of sets

 stabilizes in a finite set.

 In~\cite{Bartholdi:Growth} there is a choice of weights on generators which result in a length on $G$ with good properties. \begin{lem}[\cite{Bartholdi:Growth}] \pushQED{ } Let $\eta\approx 0.811$ be the real root of $x^3+x^2+x-2$ and set the weights